timothyshull/programming_notes/hardware/digital_design.md

       thread level parallelism (TLP)
 - in a conventional processor, the threads only give the illusion of running simultaneously
     - threads actually take turns being executed on the processor under control of the OS
-    - when one thread’s turn ends, the OS saves its architectural state, loads the architectural state of the next thread, and starts executing that next thread
+    - when one thread's turn ends, the OS saves its architectural state, loads the architectural state of the next thread, and starts executing that next thread
     - called context switching
     - as long as the processor switches through all the threads fast enough, the user perceives all of the threads as